 Dates for this year's workshop will be announced within the next few weeks.
 Participant expenses are fully reimbursed through the HANJ.

 If you or one of your state organizations would like more information about the program please contact Elena Bostick at the Hemophilia Association of New Jersey office at 732-249-6000 or email@example.com.

 Over the past several years the hemophilia consumer and provider community has had serious concerns regarding the changing health care environment.
 At issue has been the need to maintain quality care for all persons affected by hemophilia.
 The rapidly changing marketplace has raised questions about the future of hemophilia care delivery, and patient access to the full range of needed products and services, including access to the appropriate specialty providers who offer them.
 The challenge is to preserve policies and programs that ensure patient access.

 It has become apparent that aggressive, state-based advocacy offers the greatest opportunity to identify and respond to potential threats and opportunities.
-In 2005 Baxter BioScience agreed to fund a pilot program which would support state advocacy initiatives that are geared toward maintaining and/or expanding access to high quality care for persons with hemophilia.
-To date 51 grants have been awarded for a total of $1,162,300.
+In 2005 Shire agreed to fund a pilot program which would support state advocacy initiatives that are geared toward maintaining and/or expanding access to high quality care for persons with hemophilia.
+To date 92 grants have been awarded, totaling over $2 million.

 As an example, some previously submitted PACT projects sought to:

 - Protect access to medicine and services through state legislation.